 Definitive Classification of the International Application

 The classification of the international application is determined by the International Searching Authority.
 Classification symbols are applied to each application according to the current rules of the IPC.
-The IPC Guide can be accessed through the World Intellectual Property Organization web site at www.wipo.int.
+The IPC Guide can be accessed through the WIPO web site at www.wipo.int.

 Multiple Classifications